Western hognose snake: Taxonomy

-Some authors elevate H. n. kennerlyi, also known as the Mexican hognose snake, to species level.
+Some authors elevate the subspecies Heterodon nasicus kennerlyi, also known as the Mexican hognose snake, to species level.
 Those same authors have subsumed H. n. gloydi into H. nasicus so that there are only two species (H. nasicus and H. kennerlyi) and no subspecies.

 Description

 The western hognose snake is a relatively small, stout-bodied snake.
 Its color and pattern is highly variable between subspecies, although most specimens appear much like rattlesnakes to the untrained eye, which appears to be Batesian mimicry.
-Males are considerably smaller than females, with adults rarely exceeding a total length (including tail) of 15–20 in.
+Males are considerably smaller than females, with adults rarely exceeding a total length (tail included) of 15–20 in.
 This snake gets its common name, "hognose", from the modified rostral (nose) scale that is formed in an upturned manner, providing a very "hog-like" look.
-Additionally, this adaptation makes these snakes adept burrowers.
+Additionally, this adaptation makes this snake an adept burrower.

-The species is not dangerous to humans, but there exists scientific debate regarding whether the mild toxins in the hognose's bite result from saliva, harmful to its preferred wild food source – toads – or an extremely mild venom produced in glands connecting to the hognose's minuscule rear fangs.
-In either case, no deaths or systemic effects from the extremely rare bite from this rear-fanged snake have been recorded.
+The species is not dangerous to humans, as no deaths or systemic effects from the extremely rare bite from this rear-fanged snake have been recorded.
 Although bites may uncommonly be medically significant, the species is not regarded as venomous.
+In the capture and incapacitation of prey the modified saliva is released from Duvernoy's Glands and travels down a groove in the snake's fang.

-In captivity, the species has been bred into about 52 different "designer" color morphs.
+In captivity, the species has been bred into more than 50 different "designer" color morphs.